biodiversitycellatlas/bca_preprocessing/README.md

 - BD Rhapsody
 - OAK-seq
 - 10x Genomics
+- sci-RNA-seq3
+- and others, when providing a [seqspec](https://github.com/pachterlab/seqspec) file

 Depending on the chosen sequencing technique, it handles the FASTQ files accordingly.
 Parse Biosciences data will be demultiplexed depending on the groups parameter, which seperates possible different techniques or samples within the same plate based on the wells.
 After demultiplexing, it is mapped using the official split-pipe pipeline from Parse Biosciences, to offer a comparation between their data processing platform and the results of our pipeline.
 The same comparisons are provided for BD Rhapsody (using BD-Rhapsody pipeline), OAKseq and 10x data (using Cell Ranger).